PantACRO4life/MC-Server-Guide/index.rst

 PantACRO4life or the ►Staff◄  that will be  minimum of 48h maximum 14days

 If that Append again you will be banish
-If you cheat we will wipe all your progress I promise!
+If you cheat we will wipe all your progress and I swear, from 256 to the bedrock you will loose, I promise!!!

 6 - Be respectful